Top-performing sales reps generate nearly three times more sales meetings using prospecting techniques than reps who don’t prospect at all.

 Here are four metrics you can track to measure sales prospecting performance:

-Pipeline: How many prospects is your team bringing in, and what’s your timeline for this stage of the sales cycle?
+- Pipeline: How many prospects is your team bringing in, and what’s yoru timeline for this stage of the sales cycle?
 Are you getting enough opportunities to fill your sales funnel?

 With Pitcher’s built-in analytics and reporting, you can gain a deeper understanding of seller and buyer behavior.
 You can track KPIs, understand how your customers interact with your content, explore how customer interactions drive conversions, and reformulate your content to better engage with prospects.